panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **replicateIssuerAsHeader**(): `this`

-Replicates the "iss" (Issuer) Claim as a JWE Protected Header Parameter.
+Replicates the "iss" (Issuer) Claim in the JWE Protected Header, exposing it without decryption.

 #### Returns